-Under PSIRF, the Trust has commissioned a Patient Safety Incident Investigation Team who are responsible for completing all investigations relating to National and Local priorities, ad hoc complex investigations, provide investigation skills training for staff Trust-wide and disseminate any learning.
+Under PSIRF, the Trust has commissioned a Patient Safety Incident Investigation Team who will be responsible for completing all National and Local priorities, ad hoc complex investigations, provide investigation skills training for staff Trust-wide and disseminate any learning.

 Team resources will be reviewed every 12 months.